tradecloud/tradecloud-docs-api-v2/buyer/issue/attach-document-api.md

     {
       "position": "0001",
       "documents": [
         {
           "code": "Document1Code",
           "revision": "Document1Revision",
-           "name": "Document1Name"
+          "name": "Document1Name",
+          "objectId": "00f03b98-2511-489f-9695-13791b3f66b6"
         }
       ],
       ...
     }
   ]
 }
 ```

-## 2. Separate from the order message using the /order/documents API
+## 2. Attach to an existing order using the `/order/documents` API

+You can attach documents to existing orders using the `documents` field on either `order` or `lines` level in the body of the `/order/documents` API.

+{% hint style="warn" %}
+Before attaching a document to an order, the order must have been sent to Tradecloud first.
+{% endhint %}

 {% api-method method="post" host="https://api.accp.tradecloud1.com/v2" path="/order/documents" %}
 {% api-method-summary %}